getodk/collect/README.md

 1. Fix merge issues.

     There are likely to be many of these.
-Smap changes from ODK are either in their own files or marked with the comment "smap"
+Smap changes from ODK are either in their own files or marked with the comment "smap".
+If there is a difference and no "smap" commentt then you can generally accept the version from ODK.
+Otherwise a manual merge is required to preserve the smap functionality.

 ## Changes in the Field Task fork